franziskawich/four-card-feature-section/README.md

 ### Continued development

-I have used a little animation for people who did not change their setting for reduced motion when someone hovers over the cards and I am not so happy with the scaling.
+I have used a little animation for people who didn't change their setting for reduced motion when someone hovers over the cards and I am not so happy with the scaling.
 At least on my monitors the scaling of the text does not look smooth.
 I am not sure why though. 🤨

 ### Useful resources